postsharp/postsharp.github.io/_posts/2020-11-20-per-request-logging.md

 ---

 PostSharp Logging makes it so easy to add logging to your application that you can easily end up capturing gigabytes of data every minute.
-As it goes, most of this data won't ever be useful,	but takes an overhead on run-time performance, network bandwidth, and storage.
-The ability to trace an application at a high level of detail only very useful if you are be able to select *when* you want to log.
+As it goes, most of this data won't ever be useful, but it takes an overhead on run-time performance, network bandwidth, and storage.
+The ability to trace an application at a high level of detail is only useful if you are be able to select *when* you want to log.
 PostSharp 6.8 makes it much easier.

 <!--more-->